d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/company-code-dac/README.md

 ## Create Company Code Local Table
+In the first step you define a sourece, which contains the granted authrization value per user.
+That could be a
+- Local Table
+- Remote Table
+- CSV uploaded Table
+- View

 1. Navigate to the Repository Explorer
 2. Click on _**Create - Local Table**_ Button to create a new view